triploit/Kalzit/README.md

+Note: If you are reading this, you should probably not use this project in its current state.
+You can, but a lot of things will change in the future, so it is not a very reliable foundation yet.

 # Kalzit - owning your data made easy

 This project started with the idea of privacy, which is a thing that many people seem to have given up - or rather payed as a price for online services.